Henry II Kőszegi: During the Interregnum

 Immediately after Andrew's death, Charles of Anjou hurried to Esztergom where he was crowned king irregularly.
 Being Pope Boniface VIII's candidate for the Hungarian throne, Charles had always been unpopular, because the Hungarian lords feared that they would "lose their freedom by accepting a king appointed by the Church", as the Illuminated Chronicle narrates.
 Henry Kőszegi, who assisted and shared his brother Ivan's political intrigues and standpoint, was among those lords, who supported the claim of Wenceslaus.
 He was a prominent member of that delegation, which visited the court of Wenceslaus II of Bohemia in Prague and offered the Hungarian throne to the king's young son in the summer of 1301.
 Thereafter, Ivan and Henry, alongside many other barons, moved to Brno in order to welcome the young Wenceslaus, who arrived to Hungary with his father's army.
 Wenceslaus was crowned king on 27 August 1301.
 The Kőszegi brothers became the most powerful partisans of his brief and nominal rule.
 Henry was made Master of the treasury by Wenceslaus in the autumn of 1302, replacing Dominic Rátót.
 He held the dignity until 1305, but Prior General Boso still referred to his name with that title in his letter dated July 1308.
 As Wenceslaus' position in Hungary had dramatically weakened in the previous years, his father decided to take him back to Bohemia in the summer of 1304.
+Prior to that, both Ivan and Henry Kőszegi urged the king to intervene, who marched to Hungary with an army, but in the end serious fighting did not take place, seeing the hopeless situation of the young Wenceslaus.
 He even took the Holy Crown of Hungary with himself to Prague.
 After his arrival to Hungary in late 1305, Ivan and Henry Kőszegi took an oath of allegiance to Otto of Bavaria, but their support was only nominal and did not participate in the royal council.
+Because of his affiliation, Eyza, Charles' confidant commanded his troops to plunder and devastate the regions around the castles of Međurača (Megyericse) and Rača (Racsa) in Križevci County in Slavonia, both were the forts of Henry Kőszegi, in the winter of 1305.